Meet our Governors

 Helen Adams

 My name is Helen Adams.
-I am a Staff Nurse in the Trust.
-I have worked for the Trust since 2004 and worked on various Wards, I currently work in the Occupational Health Department.
+I am a Specialist Nurse Practitioner in the Trust.
+I have worked for the Trust since 2004 on various Wards and Departments.
+I work in the Corporate Services and Transformation Team, I am a Service Improvement Clinical Nurse and also the Trust’s “Making Every Contact Count” (MECC) Lead.
+Essentially my role is looking into how the Trust can promote equity and non-discrimination to all patients and staff.
+I am passionate about health inequalities and my role allows me to address this as I strive to make a difference for the people of Gateshead.
 I live in Gateshead reinforcing my interest in the Trust and the community and staff it supports.
-I am passionate about public health both for patients and staff and have a particular interest in smoking cessation and how this can vastly improve the health of both patients and staff as discussed in the NHS Peoples Plan.
 I believe I would be an excellent addition to the council of governors as a Staff Governor.
 I always strive to be an advocate ensuring the views of patients and staff are listened to, in doing so I aim to improve services for the Trust not only now but also in the future.

 Lynsey Curry, governor